krawaller/krawaller.github.io/_source/files/posts/getstartedwithreact.md

 ###The Wordform component

-This component displays a form for entering words to be used as tiles, validates the input and passes it back up to `Game` by calling `startGame` which it received as a property.
+This component displays a form for entering words to be used as tiles.

 ```javascript
 /** @jsx React.DOM */